 - 1. Set the ActivateUnbalancedCluster configuration to true in the QVManagementService.exe.config file.
 By default, the file is located in C:\Program Files\QlikView\Management Service. - 2.
-Launch the Internet Information Services (IIS) Manager. - On the left navigation menu, click on the site to which the QlikView services are installed.
+Launch the Internet Information Services (IIS) Manager. - 3.
+On the left navigation menu, click on the site to which the QlikView services are installed.
 Depending on the settings of your installation, this is either Default Web Site or another custom site. - 4.
 In the central pane, in the ASP.NET section, double click on Application Settings. - 5.
 In the right Actions pane, click Add... and an Add Application Setting window opens.
 Under Name: enter UnbalancedClusterLoadBalancer and under Value: enter true.
 Click OK to confirm the action. - 6.
 In the right Actions pane, click Add... again.
 In the Add Application Setting window, under Name: enter UnbalancedClusterLoadBalancerCpuWeight and under Value: enter 5.
-Click OK to confirm the action. - 7.
-In the right Actions pane, click Add... again.
+Click OK to confirm the action - In the right Actions pane, click Add... again.
 In the Add Application Setting window, under Name: enter UnbalancedClusterLoadBalancerRamWeight and under Value: enter 3.
 Click OK to confirm the action. - 8.
 In the right Actions pane, click Add... again.
 In the Add Application Setting window, under Name: enter UnbalancedClusterLoadBalancerLoadedDocWeight and under Value: enter 3.
 Click OK to confirm the action. - 9.
-In the QlikView Management Console, navigate to System menu, select Setup, select QlikView Web Servers from the list of services, go to the AccessPoint tab, Server Connections and select Cpu with Ram overload option in the Load Balancing field to take advantage of the algorithm for the unbalanced clustered environment.
-If you want to protect the load halos in a planting of partitions to provide the provided halos in a planting of the pla - If you want to customize the load balancing algorithm to grant a higher weight to previous loaded documents, set UnbalancedClusterLoadBalancerLoadedDocWeight to a higher value than UnbalancedClusterLoadBalancerCpuWeight and UnbalancedClusterLoadBalancerRamWeight.
-See Customizing the load balancing algorithm (page 62) for how to set the value for UnbalancedClusterLoadBalancerLoadedDocWeight.
+In the QlikView Management Console, navigate to System menu, select Setup, select QlikView Web Servers from the list of services, go to the AccessPoint tab, Server Connections and select Cpu with Ram overload option in the Load Balancing field to take advantage of the algorithm for the unbalanced clustered environment. - If you want to customize the load balancing algorithm to grant a higher weight to previous loaded documents, set UnbalancedClusterLoadBalancerLoadedDocWeight to a higher value than UnbalancedClusterLoadBalancerCpuWeight and UnbalancedClusterLoadBalancerRamWeight.
+See Customizing the load balancing algorithm (page 61) for how to set the value for UnbalancedClusterLoadBalancerLoadedDocWeight.